nnobile/nnobile.github.io/_posts/2021-05-21-execution_context_this_arrow_vs_regular_functions.markdown

 They are useful for instances in which you want to create a function within a function, but not overwrite "`this`".

+It's important to note that arrow functions always inherit the value of '`this`' lexically, which means from the scope in which they are defined.
+In other words, `this` in an arrow function has the same value as the context in which the arrow function was created.
+Sometimes that will be the global object, but that's not always the case.
+For example, an instance method defined in a class as an arrow function will inherit the `this` value to be the instance of the class (not the global object).

-A potential drawback of using too many arrow functions is that even if they are assigned to named variables, if you come across an error and need to do a stack trace, the error message you will receive will be akin to "there is an error in anonymous function, called by anonymous fucntion, within anonymous function", which can lead to confusion.
+A potential drawback of using too many arrow functions to be aware of is that even if they are assigned to named variables, if you come across an error and need to do a stack trace, the error message you will receive will be akin to "there is an error in anonymous function, called by anonymous fucntion, within anonymous function", which can lead to confusion.
 That's why it's important to understand the different use cases for arrow functions and when it's best to use named functions vs. when to use arrow functions.